rocco-martinazzo/LowerBounds/README.md

 and the rigorous theory described in

 Martinazzo R. and Pollak E. (2020) "Lower bounds to eigenvalues of the Schrödinger equation by solution of a ninety year challenge", submitted

+# Test

+Sample input and data are available under the directory "tests" for some Heisenberg and Hubbard models.